A Functional Perspective on Knowledge Distillation in Neural Networks: Vision Results

 \subsubsection{VGG19}

-\paragraph{Findings:} For the VGG19 on SVHN, we record a low train loss from we observe that the teacher seeds, Table \ref{tab:vgg-shvn-teacher}, obtain a range of train loss values of 0.004511, 0.002757 and 0.00374 for teacher seeds 0, 1, and 2, respectively.
-The train accuracies are approximately 0.99.
-This train performance coincides with a test accuracy of circa 0.95, resulting in a generalisation gap of circa 0.04.

-The teacher model with a higher training loss (seed 2) has significant knowledge transfer, see Table \ref{tab:vgg-svhn-significance}, for only Rank Disagreement, across alpha values 0.1, 0.5 and 0.9.
-Due to limited statically significant functional transfer across metrics for this seed, we observe a small but inconsistent asymmetric payoff in prediction agreement, slightly favouring incorrect predictions, Figure \ref{fig:vgg-svhn-prediction}.
-The story is very similar across the other teacher seeds; we see marginal functional transfer, and where a transfer is higher, we see negative transfer, but where it is marginal or largely insignificant, we see no preference for knowledge transfer, showing that in this case knowledge sharing can not be attributed to improved performance.
+\paragraph{Findings:} For the VGG19 on SVHN, we record a low train loss from we observe that the teacher seeds, Table \ref{tab:vgg-shvn-teacher}.
+The teacher model with a higher training loss (seed 2) has statistically supported knowledge transfer, see Table \ref{tab:vgg-svhn-significance}, for only Rank Disagreement, across $\alpha$ values 0.1, 0.5 and 0.9.
+Due to the marginal statistically supported transfer across metrics for this seed, we observe a small but inconsistent asymmetric payoff in prediction agreement, slightly favouring incorrect predictions, Figure \ref{fig:vgg-svhn-prediction}.
+Across the other teacher seeds; we see marginal statistically supported functional transfer, and where transfer is higher, we see negative transfer, but where it is marginal or largely insignificant, we see no preference for knowledge transfer, showing that in this case knowledge sharing can not be attributed to improved performance.